 Majors graduate to become geochemists, hydrogeologists, geophysicists, petroleum geologists, resource exploration geologists, hazard assessors, environmental regulators, geotechnical engineers, environmental lawyers, and consultants.
 Some graduates become Licensed Public Geologists.

 Jobs of Experienced Alumni

 Alumni hold an impressive array of jobs as leaders of national and international energy corporations, environmental and geotechnical firms, and mining and materials production companies.
 Several majors became entrepreneurs and founded companies focused on geotechnical consulting, energy exploration, environmental remediation and other key industries.
-Others conduct research at universities, national laboratories, museums, state and U.S. Geological Survey offices and other government agencies including NASA, the DOE, the Interior Department and the EPA to name a few.
+Others conduct research at universities, national laboratories, museums, state and U.S. Geological Survey offices, and other government agencies including NASA, the Department of Energy, the Department of the Interior, and the Environmental Protection Agency to name a few.